alexander-yu/stream/README.md

 go get github.com/alexander-yu/stream
 ```

-## Example
+## Example Usage

-In-depth examples are provided in the [examples](https://github.com/alexander-yu/stream/examples) directory, but a small taste is provided below:
+In-depth examples are provided in the [examples](https://github.com/alexander-yu/stream/tree/master/examples) directory, but a small taste is provided below:

 ```go
 // tracks the autocorrelation over a